ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 namespace YourVendor\YourProject;

-use ItalyStrap\ThemeJsonGenerator\Application\Config\Blueprint;
+use ItalyStrap\ThemeJsonGenerator\Application\Config\ThemeJson;
 use Psr\Container\ContainerInterface;

-return static function (Blueprint $blueprint, ContainerInterface $container): void {
+return static function (ThemeJson $themeJson, ContainerInterface $container): void {
-// Utilize the $blueprint and $container for your configuration };
+// Utilize the $themeJson and $container for your configuration };
 ```